 (Though it’s such a lovely dish and so very tasty, I would absolutely serve this to company.)

-A few notes on this quick and easy coconut chicken curry:
+Notes on quick and easy coconut chicken curry:

 - I love serving this with peanuts and cilantro for great texture and a pop of freshness.
 You could omit the nuts or substitute cashews and use parsley, if desired.